 Kavieng Dive Sites – Diving the Deep Pete Wreck

 The wreck of the Pete float-plane is located on the western side of Nusa Lik (small Nusa) Island.
 Which, along with Big Nusa Island, provides the shelter for Kavieng’s harbor.

 The wreck lies on its back, with the remains of its main float sticking up.
 It is on flat white sand in 40m of water – hence the name “Deep Pete”.

 As it is on the Pacific Ocean side of Kavieng, diving it on an incoming tide means that the visibility is often exceptional and usually in excess of 30m.

+The wreck was only discovered in April 2004 and, along with the Der Yang and the Catalina wrecks, are the three best dives on that side of Kavieng.
 Although its tail is broken, its biplane shape is remarkably intact given the relatively lightweight and fragile nature of the aircraft.

 What makes the Deep Pete so photogenic are the resident school of yellow sweetlips, that stream in and around the wings.
 Together with the batfish and barracuda that patrol in the clear blue waters above the wreck.

 At just 31 feet (9.5m) long and with a wingspan of 36 feet (11m) Deep Pete is not a big wreck.
 But given its depth of 40m and the spare profile of the dive, there is rarely enough time to fully explore it and at least two dives are required to fully appreciate and photograph it.